vinsongqj/HackMY-IoT-Hackathon/README.md

 # Parkflow.

+Parkflow is an automated parking guidance system with a web-based dashboard to control and monitor IoT devices, visualize parking occupancy rate and calculate revenue generated.
+It utilizes TypeScript, React and Vite for the frontend, Python for the backend, Supabase for the database and Docker for containerization.

+Developed for Track 2 of the HackMY IoT hackathon (organized by La French Tech Malaysia, MyEvolution, and IEMMSS Monash), the system addresses parking mobility challenges.
+The track required teams to consume webhooks from a live parking simulation executable via REST APIs to optimize ingress and egress traffic flows.
+Additionally, the dashboard implements role-based access control (RBAC) to provide distinct access levels for operator and admin roles, allowing them to manually intervene and control IoT devices like lights, exhaust fans and barrier gates.
+Repair status of these devices is also tracked, to notify the operator in the case of a device breaking down.

 ## Setup

-1. Download/unzip the Park Simulator and place the `ParkingSimulator-win-x64` folder directly at the **repo root** (as a sibling of `backend/` and `frontend/`).
-It's gitignored, so this step is manual for everyone who clones the repo.
+1. Download/unzip the Parking Simulator and place the `ParkingSimulator-win/linux-x64` folder directly at the **repo root** (as a sibling of `backend/` and `frontend/`).
+It's gitignored, so this step is manual for everyone who clones the repository.

    The backend expects it at exactly this path:
    ```
-   hackmyiot/
+   HackMY-IoT-Hackathon/
    ├── ParkingSimulator-win-x64/
    │   ├── ParkingSimulator.exe
    │   └── settings/